captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-And Mr. Washington -- the perp who told me that one?
-My hand to God -- he was completely naked and cuffed at the time
+And Mr. Washington—the perp who told me that one?
+My hand to God—he was completely naked and cuffed at the time

 ---